 Cyrus Cooper leads an internationally competitive programme of research into the epidemiology of musculoskeletal disorders, most notably osteoporosis.
 He is Professor of Rheumatology and Director of the MRC Lifecourse Epidemiology Unit; Vice-Dean of Medicine at the University of Southampton; and Professor of Musculoskeletal Science at the Nuffield Department of Orthopaedics, Rheumatology and Musculoskeletal Sciences, University of Oxford.
 He has published extensively (over 1000 research papers, h-index 209) on osteoporosis and rheumatic disorders and pioneered clinical studies on the developmental origins of peak bone mass.
 In 2015, he was awarded an OBE for services to medical research.

 The Ethics Committee is an independent body whose responsibility is to ensure the ethical integrity of IOF as an organization, including as it relates to the safety and well-being of the IOF constituency, comprised of patients, healthcare practitioners, scientific experts, IOF staff, and member national societies.

 The ethics committee can be called upon in any situation deemed necessary, and have the ability to allow/disallow clauses, contracts, partnerships, events, etc. in a situation where it conflicts with the ethics and standards of the International Osteoporosis Foundation

-The International Osteoporosis Foundation (IOF) works to support its Member Societies through a regional structure which includes a Regional Advisory Council (RAC) in three designated regions: Asia Pacific (APAC), Middle East and Africa (MEAf), and Latin America (LA).
+The International Osteoporosis Foundation (IOF) works to support its Member Societies through a regional structure which includes a Regional Advisory Council (RAC) in four designated regions: Africa (AFR), Asia Pacific (APAC), Middle East and Africa (MEAf), and Latin America (LA).
 The primary mission of each RAC is to support the capacity of member societies to develop programmes and policies targeted to the specific needs of each region.